 ELIMINATING ANY FORM OF HAZING through improved training and a revised disciplinary process for addressing allegations of student misconduct.
 Last summer, during an ongoing law enforcement investigation into a 2016 incident, I asked the Board of Trustees to review the College’s policies and procedures.
 The results of their Anti-Hazing Task Force were announced in January, with recommendations of ways that we can improve our policies, practices, and training going forward.

 LOBBYING FOR TAX POLICIES that protect the welfare of our students and employees.
-Through the coordinated efforts of many private schools—including sister institutions in the Council of Christian Colleges and Universities (CCCU)—the final version of the 2017 Tax Cuts and Jobs Act protected students from taxes on their scholarships and spared Wheaton’s endowment from any excise taxes.
+Through the coordinated efforts of many private schools—including sister institutions in the Council for Christian Colleges & Universities (CCC&U)—the final version of the 2017 Tax Cuts and Jobs Act protected students from taxes on their scholarships and spared Wheaton’s endowment from any excise taxes.

 ADVOCATING FOR EDUCATIONAL REFORM as Congress reauthorizes the Higher Education Act.
 Together with other private colleges and universities, we will seek to preserve grant aid for students with the highest financial need and to promote sensible policies for loan repayment—an area where Wheaton alumni excel.